OS X: Keychain Access asks for keychain "login" after changing login password

 - Re-enter the newer password in the Verify field, then click OK.

-I don't remember my original (former) account password
+If you don't remember your original (former) account password

 - In Keychain Access, choose Preferences from the Keychain Access menu.